Ragini24-creator/AuthSync/README.md

 <img src="./assets/AuthSync-EmergencyLockout.png" width="300" style="margin-left: 10px;" />

+##(P.S.
+I’m aware the folder structure needs cleanup — just focused on getting core features to work first.
+Will keep improving it!)

 ## Feedback and Suggestions
 This project is a part of my learning journey, and I aim to implement real-world solutions for secure session management.
 If you have any suggestions, feedback, or ideas for improvement, I would greatly appreciate hearing them.
 Constructive criticism is always welcome and will help me refine and enhance the project further